MathOnco/valis/docs/installation.rst

 DockerHub
 =========
-VALIS is available as a Docker image and can be downloaded from DockerHub.
-Starting a container will launch an Ubuntu shell, and so executing a Python script that registers images in a local directory (:code:`-src_dir`) and takes command line arguments would be something like:
+VALIS is available as a Docker image and can be downloaded from `DockerHub <https://hub.docker.com/r/cdgatenbee/valis-wsi>`_.
+Starting a container will launch an Ubuntu shell, and so Python needs to be called when executing the script.
+In this example, the user has a file called "register.py" that takes :code:`src_dir` and :code:`dst_dir` arguments, which registers all of the images in :code:`src_dir` and saves the results in :code:`dst_dir`.
+This example bind mounts the home directory, and thus the full paths need to be specified.

 .. code-block:: bash

-    docker run --memory=20g  -v "$HOME:$HOME" valis-wsi python3 full/path/to/your_pyscript.py -src_dir full/path/to/images_to_align -dst_dir full/path/to/where_to_save_results
+    $ docker run --memory=20g  -v "$HOME:$HOME" valis-wsi python3 full/path/to/register.py -src_dir full/path/to/images_to_align -dst_dir full/path/to/where_to_save_results

 .. important::
     To avoid the container from shutting down prematurely, be sure to set appropriately high memory limits (including in Docker Desktop).